September 10, 2019

 If disaster recovery replication is application-aware, it captures the state of in-memory application data and I/O operations.
 This allows you to avoid data loss on the application.
 Replicated applications remain transactionally-consistent, meaning they won’t crash when run on the DR site.

 Disaster Recovery Replication with NAKIVO Backup & Replication

-NAKIVO Backup & Replication is an agentless data protection solution which provides image-based application-aware incremental backup and replication for VMware and Hyper-V VMs as well as AWS EC2 instances.
+If you are looking for the best VMware backup solution for your environment, try NAKIVO Backup & Replication.
+Our agentless data protection solution provides image-based application-aware incremental backup and replication for VMware VMs, as well as Hyper-V VMs and AWS EC2 instances.
 As mentioned above, we are going to demonstrate how to perform VM replication using VMware VM as an example.For VMware virtual environments, replication in NAKIVO Backup & Replication has the following features (many of which are available for Microsoft Hyper-V and AWS EC2):

 - Application-Aware Mode ensures that Microsoft Exchange, Microsoft Active Directory, Microsoft SQL and some other applications flush in-memory data and I/O transactions to disk before disaster recovery replication begins.
 Applications replicated in this mode are crash-inconsistent, which means that they can run error-free if a disaster occurs and replicas must be powered on.

 - Convenient replication automation via policies.
 Through policies, you can completely automate VM replication.
 A policy consists of rules based on VM size, tag, name, location, etc. A policy-based job works with all VMs corresponding to the set rules, finds these VMs automatically as they appear in your infrastructure, and adds them to replication jobs.